Car Insurance for Police Officers

 Overview

 MoneyGeek’s top pick for the best car insurance for law enforcement is Travelers.
-It offers comprehensive car insurance with competitive rates and extensive coverage options.
-As one of the largest insurers in the U.S., they provide strong financial stability, multiple discount opportunities, and unique features like Premier New Car Replacement coverage lasting up to five years.
+Travelers offers comprehensive car insurance at competitive rates and extensive coverage options.
+As one of the largest insurers in the U.S., it provides strong financial stability, multiple discount opportunities and features like premier new car replacement coverage lasting up to five years.

-On average, Travelers offers an affordable policy at $635 per year for a minimum coverage policy and $1,275 for a full coverage policy.
+On average, Travelers charges $635 per year for a minimum coverage policy and $1,275 for a full coverage policy.

-Unique Benefits: Travelers offers some of the most comprehensive coverage customization options, including rideshare coverage and new car replacement.
+Unique benefits: Travelers offers extensive coverage customization options, including rideshare coverage and new car replacement.

 First Runner-UpGEICO